 - Pinch out the flower buds of fall blooming asters, mums, goldenrod and other fall bloomers to keep plants bushy and prevent early flowering.

 - Fertilize houseplants now that they are actively growing again.

 - If you want to take your houseplants outdoors, keep them out of full-sun locations until they are fully acclimated to outdoor conditions.

 - Monitor houseplants that are outside for insect problems.

 - The suckers or succulent shoots that develop from tomato plants at the soil line should be removed throughout the season.
 You can plant these suckers for a late crop.

 - Now is a good time to plant a second crop of radishes, beets, and beans to make full use of available garden space.
-View the (PDF) of our Vegetable Planting Calendar to plan for more succession planting schedules.
+View our Vegetable Planting Calendar to plan for more succession planting schedules.

 The Home & Garden Information Center’s horticulturists are available year-round to answer your plant and pest questions.
 In addition to gardening questions, we cover houseplants, indoor pests, and more.
 Send your questions and photos to Ask an Expert!